-In brief, the VIOLET project aimed to promote and develop policies to enhance the energy efficiency of traditional and historic buildings, with simultaneous actions to ensure the preservation of their cultural identity.
-It promoted multidisciplinary cooperation between local actors to design new strategies, new legislation and standards, integrating aspects of energy and cultural heritage.
+In summary, this project aimed to promote and develop policies to enhance the energy efficiency of traditional and historic buildings, while preserving their cultural identity.
+At the same time, it promoted multidisciplinary cooperation between local actors, to design new strategies, new legislative regulations and standards, by integrating energy and cultural heritage aspects.

 - VIOLET's 1st Newsletter